weiganghuang/cl-devnet-1199/devnet-1199.md

    Log on to your ansible controller vm (A), refer [Jump start server and VM Assignment](https://app.smartsheet.com/b/publish?EQBCT=b4f97553bce344ffa076165fd5f03391) for VM assignment and credentials.

-   * Check home directory, expect to see `ansibleproject`, image and package files, and helper scripts are pre-loaded for you.
+   * Check home directory, expect to see ansibleproject, image and package files, and helper scripts are pre-loaded for you.

      Sample output: